gilesgamon/ssl-wmq-camel-sqs-broker/README.md

 Usage:

-WIP but - in principle load some vars (see below) and run 'cd docker ; ./build.sh', should deliver back an executable (fat) jar and a server-chain.jks.
+WIP but - in principle load some vars (see below) and run './parse_params' and assuming you got that working correctly 'cd docker ; ./build.sh', should deliver back an executable (fat) jar and a server-chain.jks.
 Terraform to follow.

 Now you should have a jar in target and a server-chain.jks in an artefacts directory - copy these to another machine (if required), which has IBM Java installed and use the startup scipts to run it.